Migrate to a General Purpose or I/O server

 Migrating your data to a General Purpose or I/O-optimized cloud server (product page) from a Standard cloud server can be a straightforward process with some planning and preparation.

-For detailed advice on preparing a server for a smooth migration, see the recommendations in Prepare to migrate a Linux server.
-In particular, you can reduce the amount of data to be migrated by deleting old installers, rotating logs, and removing old cache and session files.
+For detailed advice on preparing a server for migration, see the recommendations in Prepare to migrate a Linux server or Prepare to migrate a Windows server.
+You can reduce the amount of data to be migrated by deleting old installers, rotating logs, and removing old cache and session files.

-You can also find a good list of items to consider before migrating in the Before you move to General Purpose or I/O server checklist.
+You can also find a list of items to consider before migrating in this article.

 If you plan to remove files from your server to speed up your migration, we recommend that you create a backup first to ensure that no essential data is lost.

-The simplest way to find out if you can use an image-based migration is to try it.
-Create an image of your server (you can use the steps in this article for guidance), and then try to restore the image to a new server.
-If the image size is too large for a General Purpose server system disk, you won’t have the option to create a General Purpose server.
+To test whether or not image of your server is too large, use the steps in this article to try to restore the image to a new server.
+If the image size is too large for a General Purpose server, you won’t have the option to create a General Purpose server.

 If you can’t use image-based migration, use the information in this section to plan for a manual migration.

 To determine the minimum disk space that you need on the new server, check how much disk space you’re currently using.

 To check disk space used on Linux, run the following command:

 To check disk space used on Windows®, check the properties for the C: drive.

 If you require more than 160 GB (the maximum disk size for a General Purpose flavor), you need to use Cloud Block Storage volumes on the new server to accommodate all of your data.